Vol VI · Chapter 7

 The Endpoint of Success

 After the ablation is complete, we wait.
 We let the tissue cool.
 We let the immediate local inflammation settle.
-And then, we try to provoke the ghost again.
+And then, we try to provoke the arrhythmia again.
 We repeat the rigorous programmed stimulation protocols we used in Chapter 6.
 We throw extra-stimuli into the atrium and the ventricle.
 We try to tease out the tachycardia using every trick that worked before.

 If the tachycardia is non-inducible, the bridge is truly gone.
 The procedure is a success.
 If it returns, the lesion was incomplete, or a second bridge exists, and the hunt resumes.